Darkhovin Nuclear Power Plant: 2000–19

+2020–present

 There is currently no public information on how many reactors the power station is planned to house.
-The plant is going to be Iran's first indigenously designed and built nuclear power plant besides the research reactor of IR-40.
-According to the head of Iran's Atomic Energy agency Abbas Salehi, Swiss-Swedish conglomerate ABB has been retained as a partner/external consultant in this project, but pulled out because of the international sanctions.
+The plant was planned to be Iran's first indigenously designed and built nuclear power plant, besides the research reactor of IR-40.
+According to the head of the AEOI, Ali Akbar Salehi, Swiss-Swedish technology conglomerate ABB was retained as a partner/external consultant in this project, but pulled out because of the international sanctions against Iran.

-In May 2022, the deputy head of the Atomic Energy Organization of Iran said that planning for the construction of an indigenous 360 MWe plant was in progress.
-In December 2022, Iranian state TV announced that construction of an indigenous 300 MW plant had started, expected to take eight years to build and cost about $1.5 to $2 billion.
+In May 2022, the deputy head of the AEOI said that planning for the construction of an indigenous 360 MWe plant was in progress.
+In December 2022, Iranian state TV announced that construction of an indigenous 300 MW plant had started, expected to take eight years to build, and cost about $1.5 to $2 billion.

+According to the AEOI the US attacked the construction site of the Darkhovin nuclear power plant at around 3:39 am local time on Sunday, July 19, 2026 and struck the under-construction nuclear power plant with several projectiles.
+The IAEA is looking into this report.
+It said that the facility is in the “very early stages of construction” and that it did not contain any nuclear material at the time of its most recent inspection.
+Therefore any attack on this site was not likely to pose any radiological risk.

 Reactor data

 Plans for the site are not clear.